KenjiDoom/BrokenVaults/README.md

 # BrokenVaults
 Understanding how bruteforcing works by creating a script that will bruteforce KDE-Vaults.
 As of now the script will only work with cryfs encryption program.
-Later updates will inlcude Encfs and gocryptfs
+Later updates will inlcude Encfs and gocryptfs SIDE NOTE: If you check the plasmavaultrc file, you can get the location of the basedir and mountdir for each vault.
+It also provides details on what method is being used for encryption.
 ### Requirements
 ```
 pip install pexpect